espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat-mini.rst

 -------------

 * :ref:`ESP32-LyraT-Mini V1.2 board <get-started-esp32-lyrat-mini-v1.2-board>`
-* 4-ohm speaker with Dupont female jumper wires or headphones with a 3.5 mm jack
+* Speaker or headphones with a 3.5 mm jack.
+If you use a speaker, it is recommended to choose one no more than 3 watts, and JST PH 2.0 2-Pin plugs are needed.
+In case you do not have this type of plug it is also fine to use Dupont female jumper wires during development.
 * Two Micro-USB 2.0 cables, Type A to Micro B
 * PC loaded with Windows, Linux or Mac OS